Mechanical Design Engineer

 Key Responsibilities

-• Communicate effectively within a multidisciplinary team.
+• Communicate complex technical information within a multi-disciplinary team

 Essential Skills & Experience

-• Proficiency with CAD and PDM tools.
+• Proficiency in 3D CAD and PDM software

-• Hands-on testing experience.
+• Hands-on hardware testing experience

-• Knowledge of manufacturing processes (CNC, sheet metal, injection moulding, 3D printing).
+• Knowledge of manufacturing processes (CNC, injection moulding, sheet metal, 3D printing)

-Desirable
+Desirable Experience

-• Experience with composites or advanced materials.
+• Composites or advanced materials

-• Working knowledge of FEA/CFD.
+• Working knowledge of FEA / CFD

 Related Jobs